LittleD3092/My-Vault/1. Archived/資料結構/Graph.md

 In a directed weighed graph, we wish to find a shortest path from a vertex (we call it ==source==) to another vertex (we call it ==destination==).
 We have three algorithms to do this:

-1. [[#Dijkstra Algorithm]]: Can only solve positive weighed graph.
+1. [[Dijkstra Algorithm]]: Can only solve positive weighed graph.
 Use a table.
-2. [[#Bellman-Ford Algorithm]]: Can solve negative weighed graph.
+2. [[Bellman-Ford Algorithm]]: Can solve negative weighed graph.
 Use a table and a list of edges.
-3. [[#Floyd-Warshall Algorithm]]: Can solve negative weighed graph and calculate all pairs of starting and ending point at the same time.
+3. [[Floyd-Warshall Algorithm]]: Can solve negative weighed graph and calculate all pairs of starting and ending point at the same time.
 Use matrices.

 Before we jump into the algorithms, we must know what ==relaxation== means.
-Relaxation compares the current recoded distance with the new possible distance, and choose the smaller one.
+Relaxation compares the current recorded distance with the new possible distance, and choose the smaller one.
 Like this:

 ```cpp
 // d[] is the current distance in record